marckean/marcseparation/_docs/issues_with_mental_health.md

 ### Alex's crap carpark

-On December 16, 2020 look how far out from the gutter that she parked on an already narrow street in the middle of school pickup
+On December 16, 2020 look how far out from the gutter that she parked on an already narrow street in the middle of school pickup:

 ![](../blobs/alexmentalhealth/alex_crap_carpark.png)